jana-s-r/Chess-Board/README.md

 # Chess-Board

-This project demonstrates a simple implementation of a chess board using HTML and CSS.
-It provides a static representation of a standard 8x8 chess board layout.
+This project demonstrates a simple implementation of a Chess-Board using HTML and CSS.
+It provides a static representation of a standard 8x8 Chess-Board layout.

 ## Features

-- Static Design: The chess board layout is created purely for display purposes.
+- Static Design: The Chess-Board layout is created purely for display purposes.
 - Minimalistic Approach: The code uses minimal HTML and CSS for clarity.